 The Andaman and Nicobar Islands form a gorgeous archipelago in the Bay of Bengal, with its location between Myanmar and mainland India.
 If you were always mesmerized by the exotic beauty of islands that managed to remain untouched by the air of modernity, then Andaman and Nicobar islands are exactly what you are looking for.
 The islands are famous because of its natural beauty, which for sure is one of the best in India.
 However, we will leave it up to you to decide on your visit to the Andaman Islands.
 Now mentioned below are the various things to do in Andaman Islands.
 These things are must do in the islands and you should never miss the experience when in the Andaman Islands.
 Here we start from Havelock Island, Neil Island, Port Blair, Baratang Island and Diglipur Island.
 What it means is that we take you right from South Andaman to North Andaman Islands.
 If you are not sure how the islands look then you might want to check the map of the Andaman Islands.

 A vacation in the islands would be perfect to let go of any quotidian worries, a chance to reconnect with your inner self, an opportunity to witness the nature’s beauties and extraordinary landscapes.
-But even if the islands look untamed, they are filled with fantastic places to see and things to do, making your time spent here unforgettable.
+But even if the islands look untamed, they are filled with fantastic things to do, making your time spent here unforgettable.

 1. Visit the best beach in India - Radhanagar Beach, Havelock Island